Car insurance for first-time buyers

 Car insurance can be costly for first-time drivers, particularly if you’re young whether it's your first car or you're driving your parent's vehicle.

-The average car insurance rate for a 16-year-old who has his or her own policy is nearly $7,000 a year for full coverage.
+The average car insurance rate for an 18-year-old buying their first solo car insurance policy is $5,249 a year for full coverage.
+A liability-only policy costs $1,706 a year.

 How first-time drivers can save on car insurance